 Select which cookies and pixels we are allowed to use.
 Please note that some cookies are necessary for technical reasons and must be enabled in order to maintain the functionality of our website.
 If you would like to benefit from every service on our website, please consider that you need to choose every cookie category.
 For more information, please refer to our Data Protection Information.

 You can change your cookie and pixel settings on rwe.com at any time via our Data Protection Information.

-To respond more effectively to the growing competition and speed in international markets, RWE Renewables has separated up the business segments.
-The entire global offshore segment is now covered by the independent subsidiary, RWE Offshore Wind GmbH.
+In order to maintain the high pace of expansion and meet the various technological requirements to an even better extent, the RWE subsidiary formerly known as RWE Renewables GmbH has separated up the business segments.
+The global offshore segment is covered by a separate subsidiary, RWE Offshore Wind GmbH.